tkosciol/tkosciol.github.io/phd_sonata.md

 ## The role

-The work will be focused on protein structure prediction, and structure-assisted protein function predictions using deep learning methods to understand the functional potential within the human gut microbiome.
-Your role will be to improve function predictions by testing various sources of structural information and determining the contributions the structures play in improving function predictions.
-Once the function predictions are optimized, we will use them to characterize genomes and metagenomes from the human gut microbiome.

-The work will be carried out as a part of the [Microbiome Immunity Project](https://www.worldcommunitygrid.org/research/mip1/overview.do).
-There will also be multiple opportunities to work on projects related to the human microbiome analyses, especially in type-1 diabetes, and mental health (the gut-brain axis).
+The work will be focused on the analysis of available microbiome data in order to understand how the microbiome changes.

 The role will be **exclusively computational but with significant implications for experimental applications**.
 It will involve collaborative work with high-profile international groups. **The results of the project will contribute to our understanding of the function of the human gut microbiome**, and to the design of precision medicine strategies (therapies and interventions) targeting the microbiome.

-The student will be funded by the project financed from the Polish Returns grant from the [Polish National Agency for Academic Exchange](https://nawa.gov.pl/en/).
+The position will be funded by [National Science Centre](https://www.ncn.gov.pl/?language=en) SONATA 15 project.

 ## The group